MEET THE TEAM

 Peter Hutchinson

-Peter Hutchinson is an Assistant Professor in the School of Public and Population Health at UBC Vancouver.
+Peter Hutchinson is an Assistant Professor in Indigenous Studies at UBC Okanagan.
 Peter’s research focuses on Indigenous public and population health, cultural safety in health services, anti-indigenous racism in health services, chronic disease, and tobacco cessation.

 Elder Bill McKenna